jf-eirinha/417/content/blog/type-annotations-with-redux/index.md

   } as const);
 ```

 Notice the `as const` as well; the const assertion makes the action readonly.
-Although...
+(Although...
 If we wanted to be really strict about immutability we could also use the `Readonly<T>` utility type for the store's state.
-I choose not to as I feel it makes the code too verbose and obscures the data, so I prefer to communicate through code to future maintainers that you should not mutate state.
+I choose not to as I feel it makes the code too verbose and obscures the data, so I prefer to communicate through code to future maintainers that you should not mutate state)

 ## Reducer

 The reducer takes our state and returns a new one after executing an action.
-So that should be reflected in its type annotations: it takes an initial state (`initialState` as seen above), one of the actions we created `TodosAction`, and returns a new state of type `TodoStore` - the same as `state`.
+So that should be reflected in its type annotations: it takes an initial state (`initialState` as seen above), one of the actions we created (`TodosAction`), and returns a new state of type `TodoStore` - the same as `state`.

 ```javascript